Network

 How to see the the network IP address of your system

-Show the IP address of your system with the help of the ip command.
+Show IP address information on Linux with the help of the ip command.
+Learn which subcommands to use to query the relevant details.

 How to see the IP address of your internet connection

-Show the IP address of your internet connection using the dig command.
+Show the IP address of your internet connection using the dig or the curl command.
+Learn which options can be used to find out this information.

 How to see which DNS server is used